 Potential trial participants who were approached regarding participation in one of three randomised controlled trials were asked to complete a short questionnaire to measure their deliberation about trial participation.
 A total of 136 participants completed the 10-item questionnaire (DelibeRATE) before they made an explicit decision about trial participation (defined as signing the clinical trial consent form).
 Overall DelibeRATE scores were compared and investigated for differences between trial consenters and refusers.

 No differences in overall DelibeRATE scores were identified.
 In addition, there was no significant difference between overall score and the decision to participate, or not, in the parent trial.

 To our knowledge, this is the first study to prospectively measure the deliberation stage of the informed consent decision-making process of potential trial participants across different conditions and clinical areas.
 Although there were no differences detected in overall scores or scores of trial consenters and refusers, we did identify some interesting findings.
 These findings should be taken into consideration by those designing trials and others interested in developing and implementing measures of potential trial participants decision making during the informed consent process for research.

 Gillies, Katie; Elwyn, Glyn; and Cook, Jonathan, "Making a Decision About Trial Participation: the Feasibility of Measuring Deliberation during the Informed Consent Process for Clinical Trials" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2904.